-Phil Kitromilides believes Paul Lambert's departure will hurt the Canaries in their fight for survival, while at 6/1 (7.00) the London side are good value to be relegatedTraditionally, sides newly promoted to the Premier League face the greatest battle to maintain their top flight status and the prices on them being relegated are generally reflective of this anticipated struggle.
+Phil Kitromilides believes Paul Lambert's departure will hurt the Canaries in their fight for survival, while at 6/1 (7.00) QPR are an attractive value selection to be relegatedTraditionally, sides newly promoted to the Premier League face the greatest battle to maintain their top flight status and the prices on them being relegated are generally reflective of this anticipated struggle.

 However, last season all three newcomers managed to survive and this will give encouragement to Southampton, Reading and West Ham who have rejoined the elite of English football for the forthcoming season.

-With fewer resources than their two historically stronger, fellow newcomers it is unsurprising to find Reading as the favourites to go down, with Panbet pricing them at 23/20 (2.15) for the drop.
+With less resources than their two historically stronger fellow newcomers it is unsurprising to find Reading as the favourites to go down, with Panbet pricing them at 23/20 (2.15) for the drop.
 Although the Royals do have the backing of some wealthy owners.

 |Premier League Relegation Odds

 Logically one might expect the third newly promoted side, West Ham, to follow in the betting, yet the Hammers are clearly deemed to have sufficient wherewithal to avoid the ignominy of immediate relegation and are priced at 5/2 (3.50).

 Norwich City and Wigan Athletic are both offered at 3/2 (2.50) to be relegated and the price on the Canaries looks like holding some value.

 While the Latics managed to hold onto their highly rated young manager in Roberto Martinez, Norwich saw their boss leave, with Paul Lambert swapping Carrow Road for Villa Park.